 Similarly, the ability to publish to "blog.mydomain.com", and optionally have "www.blog.mydomain.com" as an association, was an assumed, if slightly less popular option.

-Recently, I discovered an oddity in the association, previously accepted as a feature.
+Long ago, I discovered an oddity in the association, previously accepted as a feature.

-If you were to publish your blog to "blog.mydomain.com", you would get the option to "Redirect mydomain.com to blog.mydomain.com".
-In cases where there was another Blogger blog published to "mydomain.com", this would produce a disruption in the domain content.
+In cases where there was another Blogger blog already published to "www.mydomain.com", and "Redirect mydomain.com to www.mydomain.com" had been selected, this would produce a disruption in the domain content.

-I don't think that this confusion is coincidental to the recent addition of two level Top Level Domains, to the custom domain publishing support structure.
+I don't think that this confusion is coincidental to the addition of two level Top Level Domains, to the custom domain publishing support structure.

-Last week, in considering this oddity - and considering that the need to publish to "blog.mydomain.com" is relatively unpopular (at least 99% of all custom domains involve publishing to "www.mydomain.com") - Blogger decided to discontinue support for aliasing non root custom domain URLs.
+In 2010, when considering this potential for disaster, and oddity - and observing that the need to publish to "blog.mydomain.com" is relatively unpopular (at least 99% of all custom domains involve publishing to "www.mydomain.com") - Blogger decided to discontinue support for aliasing non root custom domain URLs.

 Right now, if you were to publish "bloga.blogspot.com" to "www.mydomain.com", then publish "blogb.blogspot.com" to "blog.mydomain.com", you may find the option to "Redirect mydomain.com to blog.mydomain.com" - in spite of having previously selected "Redirect mydomain.com to www.mydomain.com".